Financial Abuse: Understanding it and Overcoming it

 Elder Financial Abuse

-Financial abuse is an unfortunately very common form of elder abuse.
-The elderly are high risk of abuse by their caregivers, family members, and financial scammers.
+Financial abuse is an unfortunately prevalent form of elder abuse.
+Older adults are at high risk of abuse by their caregivers, family members, and financial scammers.

 Caregivers often abuse their patients financially by convincing them to rewrite their wills, forging the victim’s signature, and using the victim’s property without permission.
-Often times, the victim no longer has the mental faculties to fully understand what they are doing, and caregivers will take advantage of that.
+Frequently, the victim no longer has the mental faculties to understand what they are doing, and caregivers take advantage of that.

-These caregivers can be family members as well.
+These caregivers can also be family members.
 I’ve read far too many stories on Reddit about a distant family member swooping in on the eve of a parent’s death, demanding to be included in a will, or taking items without permission.
-It’s so sad to see people’s true colors emerge when the possibility of an inheritance is at play, and it’s heartbreaking that so many people seem to care more about what they will get than the person they are getting it from.
+It’s so sad to see people’s true colors emerge when the possibility of inheritance is at play, and it’s heartbreaking that so many people seem to care more about what they will get than the person they are getting it from.

 There are also a plethora of scams that target older Americans for financial abuse.
-Often times, this will take the form of an online “partner”, who insists that the victim send them money.
-Although these scams aren’t only targeted at the elderly, the elderly are more vulnerability, whether due to loneliness or declining health.
+The scams typically feature an online “partner” who insists the victim send them money.
+Although these scams don’t only target the elderly, they’re more vulnerable, whether due to loneliness or declining health.
 Check out the National Council on Aging’s thorough resource on the top scams that target elderly populations.

 If you believe one of you family members is being abused financially, please contact Adult Protective Services.
 They can help vulnerable adults escape abusive situations.